UK PM Johnson: Britain's Jews should not have to endure 'shameful racism' | Law-Order

 UK PM Johnson: Britain's Jews should not have to endure 'shameful racism'

-Prime Minister Boris Johnson said on Sunday there was no place for anti-Semitism in society and that British Jews should not have to endure "shameful racism".
+Prime Minister Boris Johnson said on Sunday there was no place for anti-Semitism in society and that British Jews should not have to endure "shameful racism", after a video online appeared to show people shouting anti-Semitic abuse from a car in London.

-"Officers are carrying out urgent enquiries to identify those responsible.
-This sort of behaviour will not be tolerated."
+Johnson was responding in part to the video, posted earlier on Sunday, showing a convoy of cars bearing Palestinian flags driving through a Jewish community in north London and broadcasting anti-Semitic messages from a megaphone.
+Police investigating the incident later said they had made four arrests.

+Britain's Metropolitan police said they have received reports of people shouting anti-Semitic abuse from a car travelling in a convoy of vehicles through the St John's Wood area of north London.
+"Officers investigating a video which appeared to show anti-Semitic abuse being shouted from a car in north London have made four arrests," a police statement said.

+The four men were arrested on suspicion of racially aggravated public order offences and were taken into custody at a west London police station, according to the police statement.
 The Community Security Trust, a charity that monitors the security of the Jewish community, said the convoy had travelled from Bradford, in northern England.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)